LeskoIam/homeNET/README.md

 looking at this page.

 I also wanted to know how my server is doing, is it overheating and what's the processor load.
-All this information is available on this page.
+All this information is available on the Server page.

 Feel free to clone, suggest, and so on.

-With this project I also wanted to learn about web design because I don't have many experiences in this field.
-So I'm using new to me things (highcharts, bootstrap, jquery)
+With this project I wanted to learn about web design because I don't have many experiences in this field.
+So I'm using new to me things (highcharts, bootstrap, jquery).

 Project uses this software "stack":